 There are many faces of skin disorders when we come to realize how the gut and skin are closely connected.
 Our gut is where 80% of our immune system lies.
 If we eat poor quality foods, or, are addicted to alcohol and have an abundance of stress….we have reduced blood flow to the gut which leaves our immune system compromised.

 Vitiligo has been reported to be associated with a variety of autoimmune disorders such as adrenal insufficiency, pernicious anemia (lowB12), diabetes mellitus, and thyroid disease.
 We can address these by removing and avoiding sugar, vegetable oils, alcohol abuse, gluten, dehydration, and processed foods.
 If one is seriously interested in making improvements in their skin, one must also address “chronic stress levels.”(1)

 Stress can be caused by toxic food choices, toxic chemicals, and toxic emotions.
-In order to restore color to areas of skin where melanocytes are still functional, the key is to make sure that your diet and lifestyle (including emotional stress) don’t continuously undo the re-pigmenting work that your melanocytes are constantly engaged in.
+In order to restore color to areas of skin where melanocytes are still functional, we must make sure that diet and lifestyle don’t continuously undo the re-pigmenting work that your melanocytes are constantly engaged in.

-Lectins can contribute to eroding your intestinal barrier (leaky gut).
+Lectins can contribute to eroding our intestinal barrier also.
 Because the lectins also circulate throughout the bloodstream they can bind to any tissue in the body — thyroid, pancreas, collagen in joints, etc.(2) Wheat, peanuts, kidney beans, and soybeans are high in lectins.
-Cow’s milk, nightshade vegetables (like potatoes) can contain lectins.
-Lectins may be problematic because they are sticky molecules that can bind to the linings of human tissue, especially intestinal cells.
+Cow’s milk, nightshade vegetables (such as potatoes) can also contain lectins.
+Lectins may be problematic because they are sticky molecules that can bind to the linings of human tissue, especially intestinal cells of sensitive individuals.

-copyright@2014,2015,2016,2017 bitesizepieces.net All Rights Reserved
+copyright@2014 to 2022bitesizepieces.net All Rights Reserved